psathyrella/partis/manual.md

   * [Slow Start](#slow-start) install from scratch
   * [Details](#details) how to navigate the various `partis` subcommands

-There are also many flags and optional parameters; unless mentioned below these are tautologically beyond the scope of this manual.
+There are also many flags and optional parameters; unless mentioned below these are beyond the scope of this manual.
 Details concerning their purpose, however, may be gleaned by means of the following incantation: `./bin/partis --help`.
-In general, we will assume that the reader is familiar with the [paper](http://arxiv.org/abs/1503.04224) describing partis.
+In general, we assume that the reader is familiar with the papers describing [annotation](http://arxiv.org/abs/1503.04224) and [clustering](https://arxiv.org/abs/1603.08127) with partis.

 ### Quick Start

 Because partis has a lot of dependencies, you'll likely have an easier time of it using the [Docker image](https://registry.hub.docker.com/u/psathyrella/partis/) rather than installing from scratch.
 Docker images are kind of like lightweight virtual machines, and as such all the dependencies are taken care of automatically.
-If, however, you'll be doing a lot of mucking about under the hood, bare installation might be preferable.
+If, however, you'll be doing a lot of mucking about under the hood, bare and dockerless installation might be preferable.

 You'll first want install Docker using their [installation instructions](https://docs.docker.com) for your particular system.
 Once Docker's installed, pull the partis image from dockerhub, start up a container from this image and attach yourself to it interactively, and compile: